 Sandwiched between the arid desert and the breaking waves, it’s a friendly little town filled with delicious food and a laid-back surf mentality.

-With access to the ruined cities and temples of the ancient Chimu and Moche people nearby, gorgeous sunsets into the sea and beach, and the freshest ceviche everyday, Huanchaco is the perfect point on a journey through Peru to stop, kickback and relax a little.
+With access to the ruined cities and temples of the ancient Chimu and Moche people nearby, gorgeous sunsets into the sea and beach, and the freshest ceviche everyday, Huanchaco is one of Peru’s destinations that you have to visit, and is the perfect point on a journey through Peru to stop, kickback and relax a little.

 Things to do in Huanchaco